-St. Marks and Wakulla Rivers (Figure 4)
+St. Marks and Wakulla Rivers

-The Wakulla River originates at Wakulla Springs and flows south approximately 10 miles to join the St. Marks River at the town of St. Marks in Wakulla County.
+The Wakulla River originates at Wakulla Springs and flows south approximately 10 miles to join the St. Marks River at the town of St. Marks in Wakulla County (see Figure 6.4).
 The St. Marks River starts east of Tallahassee as a narrow stream, widens considerably below Horn Spring, and then disappears underground at Natural Bridge.
 After reemerging as a much stronger river at St. Marks Spring, it flows 11 miles to its confluence with the Wakulla River.
-While the lower reach of the river below the town of St. Marks is protected and preserved as part of the St. Marks National Wildlife Refuge, much of the remainder of the two river watersheds is threatened by active riverfront development and in the adjacent highlands.
 The St. Marks supports one of the most heavily used inshore saltwater fisheries in north Florida, the viability of which is largely dependent on the quality of freshwater flowing into the estuarine system.
 Both the Wakulla Springs State Park and the St. Marks National Wildlife Refuge are major refuges for numerous biological species.
 The District presently has 1,376 acres under less than fee acquisition in the area.